 You will be assigned to a pace group; this is a group that will train to achieve a specific marathon/half-marathon time.
-You will be given a schedule to follow for the 22-week season.
+You will be given a schedule to follow for the 20-week season.
 The schedule is designed for your pace group.
 Each week, the schedule will indicate what you run.
 The schedule has you running 6 days a week!
 It's a lot, but is designed to get you used to running on a regular basis while slowly increasing your mileage to get you ready for race day.
-Each Saturday is you group long run; you will meet at our club's designated spot in Memorial Park, find your pace group, hear a few announcements, and then run the designated route.
+Each Saturday is you group long run--you will meet at our club's designated spot in Memorial Park, find your pace group, hear a few announcements from your coach, and then run the designated route with your pace group.

-In September, after our Saturday runs, we have informative running-related seminars on topics such as injury prevention, stretching/recovery, hydration, speed work, diet, cross- training and many other topics.
-Professional experts will address these topics followed by a brief meeting with the coaches who will answer any questions.
+In September, after our Saturday runs, we usually have informative running-related seminars on topics such as injury prevention, stretching/recovery, hydration, speed work, diet, cross- training and many other topics.
+Professional experts will address these topics followed by a brief Q&A session.

 What time do we run on Saturdays?

 During the marathon & half marathon training season (September-January), group run start times vary depending upon the distance and the pace group.
 Expect some really mornings!
 The longer the run, the earlier we start.
 This is so we can finish before traffic gets heavy and avoid any safety issues.
 We generally like to finish between 8am-9am.
 Each week your coach will send you an email with your group's start time.